-Tiffany O’Donnell is the Chief Executive Officer of Women Lead Change, succeeding co-founder and CEO Diane Ramsey.
+Tiffany O’Donnell is the Chief Executive Officer of Women Lead Change.

-Diane Ramsey, Co-founder and former Chief Executive Officer of Women Lead Change, Iowa’s premier organization for women’s leadership is the Co-chair of the public private partnership the EPIC Corporate Challenge.
-Ms. Ramsey has a track record as a leader, collaborator and innovator.
+Diane Ramsey, Co-founder and former Chief Executive Officer of Women Lead Change has a track record as a leader, collaborator and innovator.
 She retired from the organization in 2017 and now serves as an advisor to Women Lead Change.

 Ms. Ramsey built Women Lead Change’s organization and reputation.
 Under her stewardship, IWLC grew from a grassroots-driven once-a-year event to a 501(c)(3) leadership organization that hosts conferences, underwrites research and advances organizational and individual development.
-Its mission is to advance women’s leadership development and excellence, their organizations and impact the greater regional economy.
 Ms. Ramsey introduced Women Lead Change’s CEO Forum, Student Track and Invest in She programming.

-In 2010, Ms. Ramsey founded Corridor Women Connect, a non-profit organization dedicated to leading and encouraging employers to share best practices, leadership development and networking.
-Today there are three Women Connect Women Lead Change affiliates across Iowa.
-She is a founding member of the Women’s Leadership Project, a statewide consortium that produced the She Matters: 2012 Status of Women and Girls in Iowa report and subsequent follow up initiatives.
+In 2010, Ms. Ramsey founded Corridor Women Connect, a non-profit organization dedicated to leading and encouraging employers to share best practices, leadership development, and networking.
+She is a founding member of the Women’s Leadership Project, a statewide consortium that produced the She Matters: 2012 Status of Women and Girls in Iowa report and subsequent follow-up initiatives.

 Ms. Ramsey is a graduate of the University of Massachusetts in Amherst and she attended Business school at the University of Wisconsin – Madison.